 The cathedral is 79 metres long, 13 metres wide, and its towers are 44 metres high.

 It is by far not the tallest cathedral in France.
-The size of its towers is indeed very small compared to Rouen Cathedral, whose tallest tower reaches 151 metres.
-There is at least one reason to explain this: nobody was able to complete the cathedral’s towers!
+Its towers are tiny compared to Rouen Cathedral, whose tallest tower reaches 151 metres.
+There is at least one reason to explain this: nobody could complete the cathedral’s towers!

 The astronomical clock

 Lyon Cathedral is also famous for its astronomical clock.

-The clock has found its place inside the cathedral in 1379.
+The clock found its place inside the cathedral in 1379.
 It strikes every day at 12 noon, 2 pm, 3 pm and 4 pm when the automated figures spring into action.

 - two angels on the clock’s sides: the one on the left turns his minute glass over while the other on the right behaves like a conductor,